BryceBlankenagel/scripts/_posts/2016-12-01-ep-43-the-red-sermon.markdown

 > however, claimed they did not discover that the lots had been sold to Mormons
 > until after the sale.
 The citizens of this sparsely settled county, who
 > numbered about 1,800, immediately protested with John Murdoch and George
-> Hinkle, Mormon leaders from far west, moved with their families to DeWitt in
+> Hinkle, Mormon leaders from Farr West, moved with their families to DeWitt in
 > early July.

 Now, this is scary stuff, because the people in DeWitt, there were, you know, a small number of people living there at the time, and these guys, Henry Root and David Thomas, sold a bunch of property to Mormons in DeWitt.
 Now, DeWitt, up until this point, wasn't much of anything.
-It was right on the Missouri River, so that was nice, because it was not that far from Jackson County and from Richmond and from these larger cities that were central hubs.
+It was right on the Missouri River, so that was nice because it was not that far from Jackson County and from Richmond and from these larger cities that were central hubs.
 But of course, it was up the river, and it was not very big.
 It wasn't really that important of a town.
 But the Mormons bought it and said, this could be a big town.
 This